howieliang/LibSVM4Processing/README.md

 Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
 Output: A CSV file contains all the mouse position with label.

-Also, more Data set from the LibSVM Website: http://www.csie.ntu.edu.tw/~cjlin/libsvm/
+- SVMData generator
+Input: Labelled data formed by Click and Drag the mouse cursor on the canvas.
+Output: A SVM standard file contains all the mouse position with label.

 - More Dataset
+More Data set from the LibSVM Website: http://www.csie.ntu.edu.tw/~cjlin/libsvm/